-Hulk of a Tamar barge abandoned in Pomphlett Creek, Plymouth.
+Hulk of a Tamar barge abandoned in Pomphlett Creek, Plymouth, in 1924.

 Tamar barge / cutter

 The Tamar barge / cutter Edwin was built in 1880 by shipbuilders Richard Hill & Sons in Cattedown and registered on 26th July 1880 with official number 81043.
 The Edwin was built for Edwin George Willis the limestone merchant and Edwin James Temple Willis the shipbroker.
 The Edwin was 55.1 ft long, originally cutter rigged she may have been sloop rigged later in life.

 The Edwin was used in the limestone trade along with the barge William and George, loading at the many quarries around Plymouth and trading as far away as Salcombe and Falmouth, and the pair were known as the 'limestone smacks'.

 The crew in 1880 was George Bowden as master with William Luxton as first mate and the ship's boy was 15 year old Henry Bowden.
 In 1894 the then owner, William Adams, sold the cutter to limestone merchant Lewis Sparrow of Cattedown for £145.
 By 1896, the master was George Passmore and the mate was William Taylor, both from Oreston.
 Sparrow died in 1902 and the Edwin was sold to Fredrick Moore of Prince Rock Quarries.
 In 1913 George Passmore was still the master but the crew was now William Gould and Henry Collier, both from Plymouth.

 The last record of the Edwin was in 1924 reporting that she had been broken up, when she had actually been abandoned in Pomphlett Creek.

 The location of the Edwin was identified by John Cotton from local knowledge, read about this hulk on John Cotton's Historic Shipping website .